Scots All Saints' College: 1990s

-In 1997 the school changed from a high school (Years 7–12) to also cater for primary school students, and opened the preparatory school in the old Cooerwull boarding house, thus becoming K–12.
-In early 1997 the school Board decided that the school should change from being a boys only school to being co-educational, and the first female students were admitted in term 4 1997.
+In 1997 the school changed from a high school (Years 7–12) to cater for primary school students too, and opened a preparatory school in the old Cooerwull boarding house, thus becoming K–12.
+In early 1997 the school Board decided that the school should change from being a boys only school to being co-educational, and the first female students were admitted in the fourth term of 1997.

 All Saints College

 Early years to 1900s

 In 1873 Canon Thomas Smith of All Saints' Cathedral, Bathurst, with the support of Bishop Samuel Marsden began the process of starting the School.
-The following year, on 27 January, the Bathurst Church of England College opened its doors to seven students under the headmastership of Henry Kemmis.
-Renamed All Saints' College, the school officially came into being in mid-2030 when it moved to its permanent site on the corner of Piper and Hope Streets after a successful fund raising campaign and the Bishop's donation of land.
+On January 27, 1874, the Bathurst Church of England College opened its doors to seven students under the headmastership of Henry Kemmis.
+Renamed All Saints' College, the school officially came into being and moved to its permanent site on the corner of Piper and Hope Streets after a successful fund raising campaign and the Bishop's donation of land.

 In 1888 Edward Bean, the Senior Classics Master of Sydney Grammar, and father of C.E.W.
 Bean, succeeded Henry Kemmis.
-During the eleven years of his headmastership, the College enrolment grew significantly.
+During the eleven years of his headmastership, the college enrolment grew significantly.
 Bean produced the badge and motto, designed the uniform, commenced the Bathurstian (the school year book), introduced the prefect system, cadets, debating, dancing and carpentry, as well as opening a library and the Prep School.

 The third Headmaster was Frederick Tracey.
-During his tenure representatives of the College attended meetings in 1892 to set up the Athletics Association of the Great Public Schools of New South Wales; the College didn't proceed to active membership of the GPS and has never taken part in any of its activities.
+During his tenure representatives of the college attended meetings in 1892 to set up the Athletics Association of the Great Public Schools of New South Wales; the college didn't proceed to active membership of the GPS and has never taken part in any of its activities.
 In 1893 the Old Bathurstians' Union was started.
-With their support, Tracey purchased the school from the Church, thus becoming its proprietor, a position he maintained until 1919 when he sold the land and buildings to the NSW Government.
+With their support, Tracey purchased the school from the Church, thus becoming its proprietor, a position he maintained until 1919 when he sold the land and buildings to the Government of New South Wales.